This webpage is intended for members of the UK general public. Designed and funded by Novartis in partnership with key experts.

 REFERENCES

 1. Hadders-Algra M. Neuroscience and Beiobehavioral Reviews.
 2018(90):411-427.
 2. Cambridgeshire Community Services NHS Trust.
 Child Development milestones.
 Available at: https://www.cambscommunityservices.nhs.uk/advice/childhood-development/milestones.
-Date accessed: April 2022.
+Date accessed: August 2024.
 3. NCT.
 Your baby’s development: physical stages.
 Available at: https://www.nct.org.uk/baby-toddler/games-and-play/your-babys-development-physical-stages.
-Date accessed: April 2022.
+Date accessed: August 2024.
 4. Healthy Children, American Academy of Pediatrics.
 Is your baby’s physical development on track?
 Available at: https://www.healthychildren.org/English/ages-stages/baby/Pages/Is-Your-Babys-Physical-Development-on-Track.aspx.
-Date accessed: April 2022.
+Date accessed: August 2024.
 5. Help me grow MM.
 Motor Developmental Milestones.
 Available at: https://helpmegrowmn.org/HMG/DevelopMilestone/MotorMilestones/index.html.
-Date accessed: April 2022.
+Date accessed: August 2024.
 6. Physio.
 Delayed Milestones.
 Available at: https://www.physio.co.uk/what-we-treat/paediatric/problems/neurological-problems/delayed-milestones.php.
-Date accessed: April 2022.
+Date accessed: August 2024.
 7. McDonald CM.
 Phys Med Rehabil Clin N Am.
 2012(3):495-563.
+8. Lin CW, et al. Pediatr Neurol.
+2015;53:293–300.
+9. Govoni A, et al. Mol Neurobiol.
+2018;55(8):6307–18.
+10. NHS.
+Spinal Muscular Atrophy Overview.
+May 2020.
+Available at: https://www.nhs.uk/conditions/spinal-muscular-atrophy-sma/.
+Date accessed: August 2024.
+11. Spinal Muscular Atrophy UK.
+What is 5q Spinal Muscular Atrophy?
+2021.
+Available at: https://smauk.org.uk/what-is-5q-sma.
+Date accessed: August 2024.
+12. Charles River Associates.
+CRA Insights: A landscape assessment of newborn screening (NBS) in Europe.
+February 2024.
+Available at: https://www.crai.com/insights-events/publications/cra-insights-a-landscape-assessment-of-newborn-screening-nbs-in-europe/.
+Date accessed: August 2024.
+13. SMA NBS Alliance.
+Status map.
+Available at: https://www.sma-screening-alliance.org/map.
+Date accessed: August 2024.